Links on Android Authority may earn us a commission. Learn more.

 How to join a Zoom meeting

 Joining a Zoom Meeting is a breeze, no matter which device you’re using.
-The host of the meeting will share a link with you, and all you have to do is click it.
+The meeting host will share a link with you, and all you have to do is click it.
 The app on your device will launch automatically and connect you to the meeting.

 You can join a Zoom meeting with a regular phone without an internet connection.